 - The leads connect to DC power supply

 - You will see some domed LEDs that have more than one lead.
-These are actually two different colour LEDs in the same package
+These are actually two different color LEDs in the same package

 For example, a yellow and red LED or a yellow and blue LED may be contained in the same bulb.
-Each colour will have its own anode and share the cathode.
+Each color will have its own anode and share the cathode.
 Hence, the three leads.
-You may also see a four-lead LED lamp, containing all three colours.
+You may also see a four-lead LED lamp, containing all three colors.

 LED hardware, explained

 LED technology requires certain components to deliver the performance it’s become known for:

 Rods that transmit light from an LED to the application’s user interface.
 The closer the light pipes are to the LEDs, the more efficiently the light is carried.
 Provides Electrostatic Discharge (ESD) protection by isolating the PCB from potential contact.

 Also known as an LED cover.
 It holds the LED in place on the printed circuit board or panel.

 Components that mount LEDs to PCBs and panels at either right angles or 90˚.

 Raises the LED from the board surface and provides more stability, rigidity, and height conformity.
 These are also a type of LED mounts called a mount spacer, spacer mount and LED standoffs.